Autodesk-Forge/forge-configurator-inventor/README.md

 1. Specify [forge credentials](#specify-forge-credentials).
 1. Copy `AppBundles\InventorBinFolder.props.template` to `AppBundles\InventorBinFolder.props`
 1. Replace the `PATH_TO_YOUR_INVENTOR_BIN` string in the `AppBundles\InventorBinFolder.props` file with your actual Inventor bin folder path, for example: `C:\Program Files\Autodesk\Inventor 2021\Bin`
+1. (optional) Choose network configuration for your application.
+By default the polling is enabled as it offers easier way to setup and run the application, this is OK for locally run applications and debuggin.
+However using the new callback option is highly recommended as it follows best practice and helps to save resources.
+In order to enable the callback option {fill in callback option info}.
+   In order to run and debug callbacks locally please refer to [ngrok section](#Use-ngrok-for-localhost-callbacks).
 1. *(Optional) Specify if access should be limited in `WebApplication\appsettings.json`.
 Set `Enabled` to `true` or `false`, and populate the `Domains` and `Addresses` fields with comma delimited lists such as `["autodesk.com", "company.com"]` and `["person@company2.com", "person@company3.com"]`*.
 ## Build
 * Building the projects also installs required packages (this can take several minutes).
 ### Web Application and App Bundles